asheerali/DSSS_exercise5/README.md

 # DSSS_exercise5
-for making a python package
+for making a python package for DSSS assignment.